Brooklyn Baroque at The Old Stone House

 Brooklyn Baroque debuted in the fall of 2000, when cellist David Bakamjian joined the long-standing duo of Baroque flutist Andrew Bolotowsky and harpsichordist Rebecca Pechefsky.
 Remaining core members Pechefsky and Bakamjian now collaborate with the finest early-music specialists in the New York area.
 Some artists they have worked with recently are sopranos Linda Lee Jones and Marguerite Krull, tenor Philip Anderson, bass-baritones Jonathan Woody and Michael Maliakel, recorder players Martin Bernstein and Gregory Bynum, violinists Jeremy Rhizor, Theresa Salomon, and Jude Ziliak, flutist Taya König-Tarasevich, oboist Sarah Davol, and the New York Classical Quartet.
 The ensemble is in residence at the 1765 Morris-Jumel Mansion, Manhattan’s oldest house.

-Rehearsing for the annual Holiday Concert at Morris-Jumel Mansion
+Applause for the Annual Holiday Concert at Morris-Jumel Mansion

 For this concert Brooklyn Baroque was joined by soprano Madeline Healey, violinist Jude Ziliak, and regular guest artist Gregory Bynum, recorder.